massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_10_lab_ak.md

 1. In the **Visual Studio Code** window, right-click or activate the shortcut menu for the Explorer pane, and then select **Open in Terminal**.

-1. At the open command prompt, enter the following command, and then select Enter to create a new .NET Core project named **EventPublisher** in the current folder:
+1. At the open command prompt, enter the following command, and then select Enter to create a new .NET project named **EventPublisher** in the current folder:

     ```
     dotnet new console --name EventPublisher --output .